-2020 Update: This post was originally posted on Apr.
+2021 Update: This post was originally posted on Apr.
 4, 2012, but we’ve updated links and images below… so we’re changing the date to allow for newer commentary.
-During the days of #safeathome, it’s a GREAT time to give your eyes a break from frequent contact lens wear — these are some of our favorite for online eyeglasses for women.
+If you’re working from home temporarily, it’s a GREAT time to give your eyes a break from frequent contact lens wear — these are some of our favorite for online eyeglasses for women.

 This isn’t entirely a “beauty Wednesday” feature, but as we head into spring allergy season I thought I’d remind everyone to take very good care of your eyes, particularly if you wear contacts.
 You see, I had a serious scare with my eyes because when I first started working at my law firm, I didn’t know four things: